Mystery Lights of Southwest Texas

 has had some scientists perplexed.

-Late in 2010, a cryptozoologist
+Late in 2010, a cryptozoology

 author from California, Jonathan

-joining may be from a small group
+rejoinings may be from a small

-of flying predators, nocturnal and
+nocturnal and bioluminescent.

-bioluminescent, that hunt the Big
+They may hunt the Big Brown

-Brown Bat (common in this part of
+Bat, common in this part of Texas.

-Texas).
-The second edition of his
+The third edition of his nonfiction

-nonfiction book, Live Pterosaurs
+book, Live Pterosaurs in America,

-in America, has one chapter on the
+has one chapter on Marfa Lights.

 Cryptozoology Book